shelleyolivia/learn-tutorials/figment-learn/new-pathways/celo/celo-01-connect.md

 Celo is an open platform that makes financial tools accessible to anyone with a mobile phone.
-There are one tools that is especially useful when it comes to developing DApps on the Celo network.
-ContractKit - This is a javascript package that makes it easy to interact with the Celo network and the core Celo Smart Contracts as well as custom ones built by the community.
+There are especially useful toolkits and code libraries when it comes to developing [dApps](https://en.wikipedia.org/wiki/Decentralized_application) on the Celo network.
+[ContractKit](https://github.com/celo-org/celo-monorepo/tree/master/packages/sdk/contractkit), for example - This is a JavaScript package that makes it easy to interact with the Celo network and the core Celo smart contracts as well as custom ones built by the community.

-We are now all set up with our application and we can start writing some Javascript code.
+We are now all set up with our application and we can start writing some JavaScript code.
 The first step here is to connect to the Celo **Alfajores** network using ContractKit.

 ------------------------